papasmurftv/papasmurftv.github.io/content/posts/StrawBerryCheeseCake.md

 1. Mix flour, sugar, lemon peel
 2. Cut in butter until crumbly
-3. Add 1 beaten egg yolk and 1/4 tsp vanilla, Mix Welland
+3. Add 1 beaten egg yolk and 1/4 tsp vanilla, Mix well
 4. Pat 1/3 of dough on bottom of 9" spring form pan with sides removed
 5. Bake at 400 degrees for 8 mins
 6. Cool